HeadGAN: One-shot Neural Head Synthesis and Editing: Related Work

-\textbf{Landmark-based face modeling and generation.} There is a plethora of works focusing on the problem of head animation that rely on sparse facial landmarks to drive the synthesis. \textit{Bringing Portraits to Life} \cite{elor2017bringingPortraits} was an early attempt to animate still images, where 2D warps are applied on the target image in order to imitate the facial transformations in the driving video.
-It shows promising results when the source head pose is close to the one appearing in the target image and only a small deformation is required.
-Much follow-up research on head animation assumed a few-show setting, where a small number of target images are available.
-Zakharov \etal \cite{Zakharov2019FewShotAL} extracts identity related embeddings from the target images and injects them to the generator through adaptive instance normalisation layers (AdaIn) \cite{adain}.
-Their image-based method performs best after fine-tuning on the new target identity.
-In their most recent work, Zakharov \etal \cite{Zakharov20} propose an one-shot model that capitalises on SPADE \cite{park2019SPADE}, while operating in real-time speeds during inference.
-Using the SPADE layers \cite{park2019SPADE} in order to adapt the generative process to the appearance of the target identity has been proposed earlier in the \textit{Few-shot vid2vid} model \cite{wang2019fewshotvid2vid}.
-This is a video-based method extending \textit{vid2vid} \cite{wang2018vid2vid}.
-By design, all the aforementioned methods are not able to address the identity preservation problem, since facial landmarks allow identity related information of the source person to be transferred into the generated target. \textit{MarioNETte} \cite{MarioNETte:AAAI2020} tries to solve this problem by proposing a method of landmark transformation that adapts the landmarks of the driver to that of the target, in an unsupervised manner.
-In spite of the attempts to deal with the target identity preservation problem, in principle facial landmarks do not provide a reliable means of transferring information from a source video to a target face, due to their limited representational capacity (\textit{\textit{e.g.}} 68 points).
+\textbf{Landmark-based face modeling and generation.} \textit{Bringing Portraits to Life} \cite{elor2017bringingPortraits} is one of the initial attempts to animate still images.
+2D warps are applied on the source image in order to imitate the facial transformations in the driving video.
+It shows promising results when the source head pose is close to the one appearing in the target image and only a small deformation is required. \textit{Warp-Guided GANs}~\cite{Geng2018WarpguidedGF} is a more recent work that uses 2D facial landmarks and 2D warps to animate an image.
+It requires a photo captured in a frontal pose with neutral expression.
+Much research on head animation assumes a few-show setting, where a small number of reference images are available.
+Zakharov \etal \cite{Zakharov2019FewShotAL} extracts identity related embeddings from the reference images and injects them into the generator through adaptive instance normalisation layers (AdaIN) \cite{adain}.
+Their image-based method performs best after fine-tuning on the new identity. \textit{Bi-layer Neural Avatars}~\cite{bilayer} is another one-shot model that capitalises on SPADE \cite{park2019SPADE}, while operating in real-time speeds during inference.
+Using SPADE layers \cite{park2019SPADE} for the adaptation of the generative process to the appearance of the source has been proposed earlier, as part of the \textit{few-shot vid2vid} model~\cite{fsvid2vid}, which is a video-based method extending \textit{vid2vid}~\cite{wang2018vid2vid}.
+Most aforementioned methods are not able to address the identity preservation problem in reenactment, since facial landmarks allow identity related information from the driver to be transferred into the generated samples. \textit{MarioNETte}~\cite{MarioNETte:AAAI2020} tries to solve this problem, by proposing a method for landmark transformation that adapts the driving landmarks to the reference head shape.